cms-tau-pog/TauFW/PicoProducer/python/corrections/README.md

 ## B tagging tools

 [`BTagTool.py`](BTagTool.py) provides two classes: `BTagWPs` for saving the working points (WPs) per year and type of tagger, and `BTagWeightTool` to provide b tagging weights.
-These can be called during the initialization of you analysis module, e.g.:
+These can be called during the initialization of your analysis module, e.g.:
 ```
 class ModuleMuTau(Module):